-It will help you organize your approach to all intake calls.
-And although some of the conversations will overlap, you may need to have a similar conversation with the plaintiff’s attorney (where you should be more focused on gathering information).
+It will help you organize your approach to all client intake calls.
+And although some of the conversations will overlap, you may need to have a similar conversation with the plaintiff’s attorney (where you should be more focused on gathering additional information).

-Intake Checklist - The second document is an accompanying intake checklist for your employees to use during every intake call he or she makes.
+Intake Checklist - The second document is an accompanying intake checklist for your employees to use during every client intake call he or she makes.

-The basic purpose of this checklist is to qualify the lead, organize information, and learn about the plaintiff and his or her case, and set expectations for the potential funding.
+The basic purpose of this checklist is to qualify the lead, organize any additional information, and learn about the plaintiff and his or her case, and set expectations for the potential funding.
 This document will be extremely helpful come time to submit a case to your underwriters.

 It’s important to think about how your business might personalize these resources to suit its specific needs.
-With this in mind, we’ve provided a link below where you can download each and modify them to your business.
+With this in mind, we’ve provided a link below where you can download each and modify them for your business.